michaelhollman/csce451-osp/hw2-producerconsumer/hollman_pa2/prob2/README.txt

 --- BUILDING ---

 The solution to this problem includes a makefile.
-Simply execute `make` to compile pro_con.c into an executable file called "pro_con".
+Simply execute `make` to compile pro_con.c and monitor.c/.h into an executable file called "pro_con".